esitarski/pyllrp/README.txt

 pyllrp enables quick-and-easy scripting in fully portable pure Python to create LLRP applications.

 The implementation is 100% complete.
-All LLRP features and Impinj extensions are supported.
+All LLRP features and Impinj custom extensions are supported.

 * Message and Parameters are full Python classes.
-* Full validation of all LLRP Messages and Parameters including data types, data values and parameter checking.
+* Full validation of all LLRP Messages and Parameters including data types, data values and parameter sequence and count.
 * Full support for enumerated values.
 * Impossible to pass malformed LLRP messages.